w3c/wai-media-guide/planning.md

 ### Provide Both Captions and a Transcript {#captions-and-transcript}

-Ideally you provide captions and a separate transcript.
+It is best to provide captions and a separate transcript.

 For videos, captions enable people who are Deaf or hard of hearing to see the visual content and read the captions at the same time.